Pay Traffic Ticket in Georgia

 Pleading "guilty" or "nolo contendere" to your GA traffic ticket and paying the fine means you're admitting guilt or do not wish to contest the violation charges.

-Further considerations and penalties depend on your situation, such as the violation, your current driving record, and the court handling your ticket.
+Further considerations and penalties depend on your situation, such as the violation, your current driving record, and the court handling your traffic ticket.

-- Whether you accumulate points depends on the violation.
+- Whether you accumulate points depends on the traffic violation.

-- You can offset your points by taking a sate-approved defensive driving course.
+- You can offset your driving record points by taking a sate-approved defensive driving course in Georgia.

 - You may pay higher auto insurance rates, but your provider might offer a discount for taking a driving course.

-- If you’re a minor, certain violations could mean license suspension.
+- If you're a minor, certain violations could mean a driver's license suspension.

 - You must appear in court if your traffic citation states a court appearance is mandatory.

-- Guilty pleas or convictions related to DUI carry much stiffer penalties than point accumulation and higher insurance rates.
+- "Guilty" pleas or DUI convictions carry much stiffer penalties than point accumulation and higher insurance rates.

 Your GA traffic ticket should have a date printed on it by which you must either plead "guilty" and pay, or appear in court.
 If you fail to respond or appear by this date, your GA driver's license will be suspended in lieu of issuing an arrest warrant.

-- Guilty pleas or verdicts of certain offenses result in more serious penalties than fines, points, and higher insurance.
+- Certain offenses result in more serious penalties than fines, points, and higher insurance rates.

-Learn more about CDL violations at Traffic Ticket Fines and Penalties.
+Learn more about CDL violations on our Traffic Ticket Fines and Penalties page.